carpentries-incubator/high-dimensional-analysis-in-python/_episodes/05-Regression-assumptions.md

 There are three critical questions we must ask before we can read too far into our model's estimations.
 We will discuss all three in detail throughout this episode.
 1. **Accounting for relevant predictors**: Have we included as many relevant predictors in the model as possible?
-2. **Regression assumptions**: Does the fitted model follow the 5 assumptions of linear regression?
-3. **Bias/variance or under/overfitting**: Does the model capture the variability of the target variable well?
+2. **Bias/variance or under/overfitting**: Does the model capture the variability of the target variable well?
 Does the model generalize well?
+3. **Regression assumptions**: Does the fitted model follow the 5 assumptions of linear regression?

-### Regression assumptions and hypothesis testing
+### 2. Regression assumptions and hypothesis testing
 What does it mean to be statistically signficiant?
 It means that an observed relationship is unlikely (< 5% chance if p=.005) to occur due to chance alone.

 To run statistics on a regression model, we start with two hypotheses — one null and one alternative.